Monday, October 31, 2016

 I learned that snobs can still teach you a lot about great works provided their authors are long dead:) One day their descendants will be teaching your works and railing against future upstart crows.
 I am grateful, however, as they convinced me that if I was going to be a writer, I wanted to be the sort people would want to read even if no one was making them.

 This letter is long, and so I'll say what I came here to say and be done with it: Stephen King, I love you, man.
 Your work has meant more to me than I could ever express if I wrote a hundred letters.
-You deserve every penny you've made and all the praise you've garnered and much more than we Constant Readers are able to you who have given us so much.
+You deserve every penny you've made and all the praise you've garnered and much more than we Constant Readers are able to give you who have given us so much.

 Thank you, Stephen King, for making my life brighter and for showing me what fiction writing should be when it's done right.